Labor Curve

 Key capabilities:

-See account-wide estimation gaps in the Estimation Gap dashboard.
+• See account-wide estimation gaps in the Estimation Gap report.

 Eligibility

 Project Forecasting is available for teams tracking their craft workforce.
-Contact us to confirm access.
+If you are tracking salaried profiles only, contact Support to request access.

 To generate a project forecast, you will need: